Anjureddyk/English-to-Hinglish-Translation-Using-Transformers/README.md

 ## Overview
 This repository contains a simple tool that translates English sentences to Hinglish.
 Hinglish is a hybrid language that combines Hindi and English, often used in informal communication.
 This tool allows you to keep specific English words in your sentences while translating the rest to Hinglish.

+## Code Explanation
+Import Libraries:
+We import the necessary libraries from the Transformers library.
+This includes MarianTokenizer and MarianMTModel.

+Load Pretrained Model and Tokenizer:
+We load a pre-trained model and tokenizer for English to Hindi translation.
+The model used here is "Helsinki-NLP/opus-mt-en-hi".

+Define English Words to Keep:
+We define a list of English words that we want to keep in English when translating to Hinglish.
+These words won't be translated to Hindi.

+Define the Translation Function:
+The english_to_hindi_with_selection function takes an English text as input and translates it to Hinglish.

+Tokenization and Translation:
+Inside the translation function, the input English text is split into words.
+We initialize an empty list to store the translated words.

+For each word in the input:
+If the word (in lowercase) is in the list of English words to keep, we add it to the list of translated words as is.

+If the word is not in the list, we proceed to translate it to Hindi:
+We tokenize the word.
+We use the pre-trained model to generate a Hindi translation for the word.
+The translation is decoded and added to the list of translated words.

+Reconstruct the Text:
+The translated words are joined together to reconstruct the Hinglish output sentence.

+Input Sentences:
+We provide a list of English sentences that we want to translate to Hinglish.

+Translation Loop:
+For each sentence in the list of input sentences, we call the english_to_hindi_with_selection function to translate it to Hinglish.
+The Hinglish output is printed for each sentence.

 ## Usage of Transformers

 Architecture Overview: